careers-computer-forensics-examiner-990x358

 • Step 3: Gain entry-level experience (timeline varies): With the speed at which technology changes, professional experience in the field is the best way to learn computer forensics.
 While it may be difficult to get an entry-level position in the field, the closer to the career one can get, the more likely they are to gain relevant, valuable experience.

 • Step 4: Consider professional certification: There is no legal requirement for computer forensic examiners to be certified in the field.
-However, professional certification such as the Certified Information Systems Security Professional (CISSP) credential from ISC2 can be quite helpful in advancing one’s career.
-There are also forensic-specific certifications available to experienced professionals, which are outlined in the section below.
+However, professional certification, such as the Certified Information Systems Security Professional (CISSP) credential from ISC2, can be quite helpful in advancing one’s career.
+Forensic-specific certifications are also available to experienced professionals, which are outlined in the section below.

-• Step 5: Pursue an advanced education (one to two years to complete): CareerOneStop (2023) indicates that 24 percent of all information security analysts have a master’s degree.
-It is common for security or forensics professionals to pursue this level of education while still working in a professional capacity.
+• Step 5: Pursue an advanced education (one to two years to complete): CareerOneStop (2024) indicates that 25 percent of all information security analysts have a master’s degree.
+It is common for security or forensics professionals to pursue this level of education while still working professionally.

 Computer Forensics Examiner Tasks and Responsibilities